muammar/muammar.github.io.old/en/index.md

 born on December, 28th.
 I like the winter, the grey.
 I am a chemist doing a Master in Quantum Chemistry in France.
 I am used to reading and programming in my free time.
-I enjoy playing the guitar, in fact I had a band called Taciturna.
+I enjoy playing the guitar, in fact I had a band called [Taciturna](http://myspace.com/taciturnaband).
 I write poetry, some people say it is bad other ones say that it has something good in its inside.
-Here you are a piece of something that I've
+Here you are a piece of something that I've written:
-written:

-"Dreams are like the wind... you follow them and it seems as if you wouldn't be able to reach them... you realize that it's possible to reach them, when you feel tired and then the breeze rubs your face... you catched the wind..."
+_"Dreams are like the wind... you follow them and it seems as if you wouldn't be able to reach them... you realize that it's possible to reach them, when you feel tired and then the breeze rubs your face... you catched the wind..."_

 I don't like dancing, and I do hate Reggaeton.
-I hate cigarrettes.
+I hate cigarettes.
 I hate the lies, and when I feel stressed by something as well.
 I like Mafalda.
 I don't like politicians, they say lots of lies, and they don't care about us.